 Hilton Melbourne Little Queen Street Location

 Although called Hilton Melbourne Little Queen Street, the hotel actually faces the less velvet-sounding Bourke Street.
-You will however find the rather discreet reception hidden away on Little Queen Street.
+That said, you can find reception hidden away on Little Queen Street.

-The city location puts guests within walking distance to Melbourne’s CBD and shopping heart, as well as Southern Cross Station.
-Free city trams run regularly from the doorstep, with a short trip getting you to the Docklands precinct and Southbank.
+The city location puts guests within walking distance to Melbourne’s CBD attractions and shopping heart, as well as Southern Cross Station.
+Free city trams run regularly from the doorstep, with a short trip getting you to Southbank and the Docklands precinct.

 Hilton Melbourne Little Queen Street Room Types

 Hilton offers six guestrooms to choose from, with the largest offering 36sqm of space.
-Each room is similar by design, with the top-tier King Premier rooms located on higher floors with floor-to-ceiling windows to take in city views.
+Each room is similar by design, with the top-tier King Premier rooms located on higher floors with floor-to-ceiling windows to take in Melbourne’s impressive skyline views.

 Hilton Melbourne Little Queen Street offers a choice of three suites.
 Each boasts a separate living area and luxurious bathroom with a deep bathtub, walk-in rain shower and premium bath amenities.
 A king-sized Hilton Serenity bed can be found in each suite, along with a beautifully upholstered chaise lounge, a dedicated workspace and locally sourced welcome amenities.

 In-room controls are just what you’d expect from a modern hotel, with simple lighting and climate control as well as electric blinds.
-There’s a large TV perfectly located at the end of the bed, which doubles as a hotel guide and is also where you’ll find in-room dining options.
+Even with every light switched on, I did still find the room rather dark.

 Dining At Hilton Melbourne Little Queen Street

-Located in the building’s former grand banking hall and accessed via the bustling thoroughfare of Bourke Street, Luci restaurant carries its own entrance independent of the laneway lobby.
-The restaurant serves contemporary Australian cuisine with Executive Chef Sam Moore taking his inspiration from European migrants who travelled to Melbourne in the 1950s.
-The modern Australian menu is accented with hints of Italian and European culinary traditions and nods to Melbourne’s history and evolution into a cosmopolitan culinary city.
+Located in the building’s former grand banking hall, Luci restaurant carries its own entrance independent of the laneway lobby.
+The restaurant serves contemporary Australian cuisine, taking inspiration from European migrants who travelled to Melbourne in the 1950s.

 The Douglas Club